CashnipLeaf/AdvancedAtmosphereTools/README.md

 - ClickThrough Blocker: https://github.com/linuxgurugamer/ClickThroughBlocker/releases
 - HarmonyKSP (bundled with download): https://github.com/KSPModdingLibs/HarmonyKSP/releases

-## Integration with other mods:
-- FerramAerospaceResearch: If installed, MCWS will defer all relevant aero/thermal calculations to FAR and supply it with wind, temperature, and pressure information.

 ## Mod Compatibility
 **Recommended Mods:**
 - Kopernicus
 - KSPCommunityFixes

 **Compatible With:**
-- FerramAerospaceResearch
+- FerramAerospaceResearch: If installed, MCWS will defer all relevant aero/thermal calculations to FAR and supply it with wind, temperature, and pressure information.
 - Most, if not all parts mods

 **Conflicts With:**